tbu-/rust/src/doc/rustc/src/platform-support/unknown-uefi.md

 - Use the official SDK by Intel:
   [Tianocore/EDK2](https://github.com/tianocore/edk2).
-This supports a multitude of platforms, comes with the full specification transposed into C, lots of examples and build-system integrations.
+This supports a multitude of platforms, comes with the full specification transposed into C, lots of examples and build system integrations.
 This is also the only officially supported platform by Intel, and is used by many major firmware implementations.
 Any code compiled via the SDK is compatible to rust binaries compiled for the UEFI targets.
 You can link them directly into your rust